-Next, open pacakge 21-30.
+Next, open package 21-30.
 Repeat the procedure as above.
 Continue on with 11-20 and 1-10.
-Due to the different lengths of these cords, it is very important they do do on in order.
+Due to the different lengths of these cords, it is very important they do on in order.

-INSTALLATION OF THE PRESSURE ROLLER
+PRESSURE ROLLER ASSEMBLY

 The Pressure Roller adds increased capacity to the Cloth Storage System because it extends the contact of the woven cloth with the Sticky Beam well beyond the point where it would otherwise leave the beam and move on to the Cloth Storage System.
 Another advantage is that you can cut off your work at any time without losing warp tension.